 d) Available to small companies

 Factoring is available to small private investigation companies, including startups.
-As opposed to other solutions, your company does need to have substantial assets or be a specific minimum size.
+Unlike other solutions, factoring does not require that your company have substantial assets or be a specific minimum size.

 e) Easy to obtain

-Factoring lines have simples qualification criteria than other solutions of comparable size.
+Factoring lines have simpler qualification criteria than other solutions of comparable size.
 Furthermore, lines can usually be deployed quickly.

 4. Factoring limitations